aarthinandhakumar/Grocery-Store-Inventory-App/Inventory app with React/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE] (License.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](License.txt) file for details.